 The second of the named purses in the 1823 volume of Penélope is made on a round knitting loom.
-The instructions for it refer to techniques that are described in the preceding volume, which in turn refer to other instructions there (including for a lucet).
+The instructions for it refer to techniques that are described in the preceding volume, which in turn refer to other instructions there.
 Merging these cascading fragments into a single text (as is done in the following translation) gives directions for producing fabric with an open-loop knitted structure.
 The described technique remains fundamental to loom knitting and is currently termed the flat stitch, here with an e-wrap cast-on.
 It is one of several knit stitches in the knitting loom repertoire and is characterized by prominent laddering, especially when worked with inelastic thread, the fabric displays prominent laddering.

 A purse in the style of the Queen Elisabeth